covalenthq/covalent-docs/docs/content/networks/palm.md

 <Aside>

-All [**Class A**](https://www.covalenthq.com/docs/api/#tag--Class-A) endpoints are supported for the Moonbeam network.
+All [**Class A**](https://www.covalenthq.com/docs/api/#tag--Class-A) endpoints are supported for the Palm network.
 You can query the network via the unified API by changing the `chainId`.

 </Aside>